 - (1) Under Section 6409(a) of the Middle Class Tax Relief and Job Creation Act of 2012, State and local governments "may not deny, and shall approve" any "eligible facilities request" so long as it does not "substantially change the physical dimensions of the existing wireless tower or base station."
 See 47 U.S.C. § 1455(a) (2013).
-A permit application subject to Section 6409(a) is referred to as a "covered request." - (2) On December 17, 2014, the FCC adopted a report and order that interpreted Section 6409(a) to limit local discretion over wireless permit applications that qualified under the statute as a covered request.
-Among other things, the FCC specifically limited the kinds of information localities could solicit in permit applications, defined "substantially change the physical dimensions" to include objective thresholds under a cumulative limit, and enacted a rule that "deemed-granted" any covered request when the local reviewing authority fails to act within sixty (60) days after the application is submitted.
-The FCC codified its rules to interpret Section 6409(a) at 47 C.F.R. §§ 1.40001 et seq. - (3) The purpose of this subsection is to promote and protect the public health, safety and welfare.
-This ordinance does so by setting forth standards and processes taken from Section 6409(a) and the FCC's rules for the submittal, review, and action upon a permit application. - (4) This subsection shall be interpreted and applied so as to be consistent with the Telecommunications Act of 1996, Section 6409(a) of the Middle Class Tax Relief and Job Creation Act of 2012, and the applicable FCC and court decisions and determinations relating to the same. - (5) In the event that a court of competent jurisdiction issues a final ruling invalidating Section 6409, then all proposed modifications to existing facilities subject to this Section 10-14.060 must be approved by a conditional use permit under Section 10-14.050.
+A permit application subject to Section 6409(a) is referred to as a "covered request." - (2) On December 17, 2014, the Federal Communications Commission FCC adopted a report and order that interpreted Section 6409(a) to limit local discretion over wireless permit applications that qualified under the statute as a covered request.
+Among other things, the Commission FCC specifically limited the kinds of information localities could solicit in permit applications, defined "substantially change the physical dimensions" to include objective thresholds under a cumulative limit, and enacted a rule that "deemed-granted" any covered request when the local reviewing authority fails to act within sixty (60) days after the application is submitted.
+The Commission FCC codified its rules to interpret Section 6409(a) at 47 C.F.R. §§ 1.40001 et seq. - (3) The purpose of this subsection is to promote and protect the public health, safety and welfare.
+This ordinance does so by setting forth standards and processes taken from Section 6409(a) and the Commission's FCC's rules for the submittal, review, and action upon a permit application. - (4) This subsection shall be interpreted and applied so as to be consistent with the Telecommunications Act of 1996, Section 6409(a) of the Middle Class Tax Relief and Job Creation Act of 2012, and the applicable Federal Communication Commission FCC and court decisions and determinations relating to same. - (4)(5) In the event that a court of competent jurisdiction issues a final ruling invalidating Section 6409, then all proposed modifications to existing facilities subject to this